 The Motability Scheme enables disabled people to use their mobility allowance to lease a new car, scooter or powered wheelchair.

-Some cars are available at less or no more than the cost of the weekly allowance, while more expensive cars require an additional payment (known as an Advance Payment) to cover the cost of the lease.
+Some cars are available at less or no more than the cost of the weekly allowance.
+However, more expensive cars require an additional payment (known as an Advance Payment) to cover the cost of the lease.

 There are over 2,000 cars to choose from, including hundreds of automatics, from all the major manufacturers.
 The Scheme has a wide range of WAVs and adaptations.

-Insurance, servicing, repairs and breakdown assistance are all included in the lease at no extra cost.
-Family members and carers can drive the car on behalf of the disabled person, so non-drivers can join the Motability Scheme.
+The lease includes insurance, servicing, repairs and breakdown assistance at no extra cost.
+Family members and carers can drive the car on behalf of the disabled person, as a result, non-drivers can join the Motability Scheme too.

 The Motability Scheme is open to those who receive: